This article provides answers to the following questions, among others:

 The particle model can be used to illustrate the phase transitions such as melting or vaporizazion.
 If the temperature of a solid is gradually increased, the particles, which are initially bound to each other relatively strongly, move more and more violently.
 Once the oscillations have finally become so violent that the particles gain a relatively large distance from each other, the intermolecular bonding forces decrease in strength.
 The particles are now no longer bound to their original “fixed” position.
 The solid substance finally begins to become liquid, it melts.

 If the now liquid substance is further heated, the particles move more and more violently.
 The distance between the particles increases accordingly and the binding forces become weaker as a result.
 Above a certain limit, the intermolecular binding forces have finally decreased to such an extent that the particles can move (almost) freely.
 The kinetic energy of the particles is greater than the binding energy that normally binds the particles together.
-The particles can “break away” from the binding forces if formulated casually.
+The particles can “break away” from the binding forces, so to speak.
 The liquid has now become gaseous.

 Illustration of the phase transitions

 The phase transitions can be illustrated with the help of magnets.
-The magnets represent the material particles and the magnetic forces acting between them represent the intermolecular bonding forces.
+The magnets represent the molecules of the substance and the magnetic forces acting between them represent the intermolecular bonding forces.
 If many magnets are combined, they form a relatively stable structure similar to that of a solid.

 If this magnetic structure is made to oscillate relatively strongly, some magnets will be observed to resist the magnetic attraction forces for a short time due to the inertia and to be able to separate from each other.
 However, they are then “caught” again by the magnetic forces.
 The magnets can therefore separate from each other during strong oscillations and are therefore no longer bound to a specific location.
 Although the magnetic structure itself will continue to exist due to the binding forces still present, it will gradually lose its shape, just as a solid will do during melting.

-If the magnets are finally moved even more violently, individual magnets can also fly away.
+If the magnets are moved even more strongly, individual magnets can also fly away.
 Even the magnetic forces can no longer counteract the high escape velocity of the magnets.
-Even if two or more magnets collide directly with each other, the force will be so great that they immediately fly apart again.
-The magnetic structure will gradually “disintegrate” if the oscillations are too violent, since the attraction forces can no longer withstand the violent oscillations.
+Even if two or more magnets collide directly with each other, the impact will be so great that they immediately fly apart again.
+The magnetic structure will gradually “disintegrate” if the oscillations are too strong, since the attraction forces can no longer withstand the oscillations.
 This process would be similar to the vaporization of a liquid whose particles move so violently that they can escape the intermolecular binding forces.

 In sublimation, on the other hand, the binding forces are overcome so quickly that the solid material changes directly into the gaseous state.